d4ytox/EatYourFibers/README.md

 # Eat your Fibers

-This repository contains a POC technique using Windows Fibers, a lightweight version of threads that runs in User-mode only thus achieving more stealth from kernel-level EDR detection.
+This repository contains a POC technique written in C using Windows Fibers, a lightweight version of threads that runs in User-mode only thus achieving more stealth from kernel-level EDR detection.

 ## Fonctionality